kerokenn/kerokenn/README.md

 # Hello, I'm Krishnan Mahinay
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a Computer Science student driven by cybersecurity, with a focus on SOC operations and Blue Team defense.
+Eager to apply my skills in threat detection and incident response as a Tier 1 Analyst.
+Exploring tools and projects in security monitoring, forensics, and network protection.
+Let's connect on building a safer digital world!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]